-The analysis is based on an extensive study of literature from Design Studies, Media and Culture Studies and Human-Computer Interaction, combined with participant observation within several crowdsourcing platforms for design.
-The results of this small-scale design ethnography are triangulated with a series of interviews with different stakeholders.
+The analysis is based on an extensive study of literature from Design Studies, Media and Culture Studies, Business Studies and Human-Computer Interaction, combined with participant observation within several crowdsourcing platforms for design and a series of interviews with different stakeholders.

 Royal College of Art, Department for Critical Writing in Art & Design, 2015